danielelegbe/SoFinancial/README.md

 # SoFinancial

-#### SoFinancial is a React/Next.js application where users can discover articles on all things financial, as well as a forum to discuss any topic.
+## SoFinancial is a React/Next.js application where users can discover articles on all things financial, as well as a forum to discuss any topic

 ## Screenshots